borderzero/terraform-examples/README.md

-# Quick On-Ramp Border0 with Terraform in AWS
+# Getting started with Border0 and Terraform for AWS
-This Terraform code will let you get started with Border0 in AWS in a matter of minutes.
+This Terraform code will let you start with Border0 in AWS in just a few minutes using the Border0 terraform provider.
-For those who are hands-on we have automated the process of creating a Border0 enabled infrastructure as a great way to get started with Border0 and see how it works.
+We have automated creating a Border0-enabled infrastructure as a great way to get started with Border0 and see how it works.

-## Environment prep and assumptions
+## prerequisites prep and assumptions
-Before we start we need to make sure our environment is set up right.
+Before we get started, make sure you have the following:

-We will require a functioning terraform software with AWS and Border0 credentials

-1. [Border0 Account](https://docs.border0.com/docs/signup) and [Member API Token](https://docs.border0.com/docs/creating-access-token), you can create on [Member Tokens](https://portal.border0.com/organizations/current?tab=new_token) Portal Page
+1. [Border0 Account](https://docs.border0.com/docs/signup) and a Border0 [API Token](https://docs.border0.com/docs/creating-access-token).
+We recommend you create a token of type [Member](https://portal.border0.com/organizations/current?tab=new_token)

 2. AWS Account, Access Key and Secret, you can create them here: [AWS Access Keys](https://console.aws.amazon.com/iam/home?#/security_credentials)

 3. Terraform, if you don't already have it, here is [Hashicpro Installation Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 > **Caution:** This code creates resources in your AWS account!
-Once you are finish testing, remove these resources to prevent unnecessary AWS costs.
+Once you are finished testing, remove these resources to prevent unnecessary AWS costs.
 You can delete resources manually or with `terraform destroy`.

 ## Terraform Module Diagram
 ![Terraform Module Diagram](diagram.png)
-## Running the Terraform On-Ramp Module
+## Running the Border0 Terraform example
 We will be creating a Border0 enabled infrastructure in AWS with the following resources:
 - VPC
-    - 2 private and 1 public subnet
+    - Two private and one public subnet
-    - Internet and NAT Gatewas
+    - Internet and NAT Gateways
     - Security Groups
 - RDS Instance
 - ECS Cluster, Task and Service Definition